saurabhchoudhury/architecture-center/docs/guide/pillars.md

 Scalability is the ability of a system to handle increased load.
 There are two main ways that an application can scale:

-- Scaling up, also called vertical scaling, means increasing the resources within an instance.
+- Scaling up, also called vertical scaling, means increasing the capacity of a resource.
 For example, using a larger VM size or a larger database.
-- Scaling out, also called horizontal scaling, means adding new instances of something, whether VMs, message queues, or database replicas.
+- Scaling out, also called horizontal scaling, means adding new instances ofa resource, whether VMs, message queues, or database replicas.

 Horizontal scaling has significant advantages over vertical scaling: